Joshua Seftel: Documentary films

 After his success with Ennis’ Gift, Seftel went on to direct and produce an hour-long PBS documentary, It's the Hard-Knock Life about the revival of the classic musical “Annie” being directed by Broadway legend, James Lapine in 2013.
 In 2014, his short documentary The Home Team premiered at the SXSW Film Festival and screened at numerous others including Sarasota, Nashville, and AFI Docs.
 The Home Team documented the last game of the season for the Murray State Racers in Murray, Kentucky.

 2015 brought two very fruitful projects for Mr. Seftel: The Many Sad Fates of Mr. Toledano, a 2016 New York Times Op-Doc, as well as Zain's Summer.
 In The Many Sad Fates of Mr. Toledano, which was premiered at the Tribeca Film Festival, Seftel and photographer, Phillip Toledano explore a series of ways that Toledano can die, using makeup and photographs to simulate potential outcomes.
 Zain's Summer follows a young Pakistani immigrant who has a very short time to adjust to life in America.

 In 2016 Seftel directed and produced The Secret Life of Muslims, a series of 14 short documentary profiles and subject films on life as a Muslim-American today.
 This series features many prominent Muslim figures, including AJ+ correspondent Dena Takruri, US Olympic medalist Ibtihaj Muhammad, NYTimes bestselling author Reza Aslan, and founder and editor of Muslimgirl, Amani Al-Khatahbah, among many others.
 The Secret Life of Muslims is what Flavorwire called “a blast of clarity and human in the face of so much fear-mongering.”
 The series has been distributed by Vox, USA Today, CBS Sunday Morning, The Huffington Post, and Upworthy.

 In 2022, his film Stranger at the Gate was featured by The New Yorker, and was nominated for the Academy Award for Best Documentary Short Film.

+In 2025, Seftel directed All the Empty Rooms following Steve Hartman and Lou Bopp embarking across the United States to memorialize the childhood bedrooms of those lost to school shootings.

 Scripted work

 Seftel moved into scripted film work with Breaking the Mold: The Kee Malesky Story that told the fictional story of a young librarian's work to defeat toxic, asthma-inducing mold.
 The title character borrows the name of real-life NPR librarian Kee Malesky.
 The humorous film originated when Maryland Public Television asked Seftel to make a fictional piece about indoor air quality for middle-school aged children.
-The film played at the Los Angeles International Short Film Festival, the Newport International Film Festival, the Austin Film Festival and won the Jury Prize at the Chicago International Children's Film Festival.
+The film played at the Los Angeles International Short Film Festival, the Newport International Film Festival, the Austin Film Festival and was awarded a Certificate of Excellence by the jury of the Chicago International Children's Film Festival.
 Breaking the Mold was shown at the One Reel Film Festival in Seattle where director Alexander Payne was a judge.